 When your guiding philosophy for recruiting volunteers is to create a pool of empowered individuals, you have a lot more time to train them.
 You’re not trying to cram a year’s worth of training into a couple of weeks—which only stresses everyone out.

-Now you can communicate regularly to your church that you’re always looking for people interested in learning more about the tech department—and that you’ll train them.
+Now you can communicate regularly to your church that you’re always looking for people interested in learning more about the tech department and let them know you will train them.
+This will be less intimidating for them when they are thinking about learning how to use church presentation software, running sound, or programming lights.
 You’ve already removed two of the obstacles to recruiting your volunteers.